facundoroot/basic_scala/README.md

 # My Scala Project

 This is a Scala project built with SBT.
-It contains [brief description of your project].
+It contains the solution for a data engineer challenge.

 ## Prerequisites